-Don't waste your time and energy trying to change another person's opinion of you.
-That will only lead to circular conversations and thought policing.
-As painful as it is to admit, you have almost no power or control over another person's thoughts, words and actions.
+Don’t waste your time and energy trying to change another person’s opinion of you.
+As painful as it is to admit, you have almost no power or control over another person’s thoughts, words and actions.

 End the conversation and remove yourself from the room and the house if possible whenever anybody treats you badly.

-Try to base your own opinion of yourself based on your merits - your own set strengths and weaknesses - not on other people's emotions.
+Try to base your own opinion of yourself based on your merits - your own unique strengths and weaknesses - not on other people’s emotions.

 Speak up for what is right when you see injustice.
 Say it once and then don’t say it again or argue about it.
 Agree to disagree if necessary.
 Just saying it once can sometimes help.

 Get support.
 Find validating and healthy friendships and relationships where people will appreciate your worth and encourage you to be the best that you can be.